If things go wrong

 A lender must accept full repayment at any time, and the contract can’t prevent this.

 Note: The lender can charge you a “break fee” if the contract specifically allows this.
 A break fee (called a “prepayment fee” in the CCCF Act) can be charged if you pay off the credit early.
 The fee must be a reasonable estimate of the lender’s loss arising from the early payment (see: “Interest and fees”).

 If you’re considering early repayment, ask the lender what it will cost to repay early (they may charge you a small fee for working out the figures).
 Make sure you check whether it’s worth it to repay early.
 Getting budgeting advice will help.

 Applying for an early release of Kiwisaver funds

 Can I apply for a release of my KiwiSaver funds for significant financial hardship?

-You may be able to withdraw KiwiSaver funds early if you are experiencing significant financial hardship.
+You may be able to withdraw KiwiSaver funds early if you are experiencing significant financial hardship or serious illness.
 To apply, contact your KiwiSaver scheme provider and fill out a form to make a hardship withdrawal (or contact Inland Revenue if you’ve been in KiwiSaver for less than two months).
 If your application is successful, you can only withdraw your contributions and your employer’s contributions.
 You generally cannot take out any government money that has gone into your KiwiSaver.